agriffard/agriffard.github.io/src/contents/2017-02-22-orchard-harvest-2017-day-2.md

 tags: [Harvest]
 ---

-This Wednesday February 22nd was the second day of the [Orchard Harvest conference](http://orchardharvest.org/) 2017 in New York.
+This Wednesday February 22nd was the 2nd day of the [Orchard Harvest conference](http://orchardharvest.org/) 2017 in New York.

 We attended to many interesting sessions about Orchard Core and .NET Core.

+## Table of contents

 ## [Theming in Orchard Core](http://orchardharvest.org/sessions/building-themes-using-the-latest-client-side-technologies)